dubhalley/TS01-DualVCO/README.md

 Kicad diagram: <img src='Pictures/Kicad_VCO_Dual.png' width='800px'/>

+With the symbols for kicad :

 But, looking back, I think I could have done better...
 I followed the original diagram too closely.
+It's the first one ... beginner errors :)

 I created an .svg file with the component footprints to anticipate the wiring.